 12.xx.1 Description

 Wildfire alert service is designed to detect the fire in advance.
 The service is provided over the selected area which can be the village, heritage site etc. Once the area is selected, drones distribute sensors over the area.
-To gather the CO₂ and temperature measurement data from the sensors, edge gateways are installed in the area.
-When the gateway receive the data from the sensor, the gateway processes the raw data with several functions using machine learning module.
-Extracting the raw data/transforming into the standardized model, locating the fire, removing malfunction data are performed by the machine learning module.
-Then the processed data is sent to M2M platform.
-The platform is connected to the national disaster management system to share the emergency information with relavent stakeholders.
+To gather the CO₂ and temperature measurement data from the sensors, edge gateways are deployed in the area.
+When the gateway receive the data from the sensor, the gateway processes the raw data via machine learning module.
+The machine learning module provides funcions of extracting the raw data/transforming into the standardized model, removing malfunction data in order to locate the fire.
+Then the processed data is sent to a M2M platform.
+The M2M platform is connected to the national disaster management system to share the emergency information with relavent stakeholders (e.g local government).

 12.xx.2 Source